-Admissions for M.A.
-Programs starting in Fall 2018: now Rolling
+Applications for M.A.
+Programs starting in Fall 2019 are now open

 Application Fee (non-refundable)

 - 60 Euros for citizens and permanent residents of countries other than the United States or Canada.

 - 60 US Dollars for U.S. citizens and permanent residents and Canadian citizens.